-Return on Capital Employed= EBITDA / Total Capital Employed where, total capital employed is defined as: Total Capital Employed = Total Networth + Total Debt
+Return on Capital Employed= PBDIT / Total Capital Employed where, total capital employed is defined as: Total Capital Employed = Total Ne tworth + Total Debt

-Acuité measures the efficiency with which capital employed in the business is utilised.
+Acuité measures how efficiently a business is utilising its capital to generate profits.
 It is typically measured by analysing the Return on Capital Employed of the entity.
 A key advantage of ROCE is that it is unaffected by leverage and is a metric which lends itself to comparability across sectors.

 Acuité observes that ROCE ratios tend to be depressed particularly when the entity is on a growth trajectory or in case of commodity-based industries during the trough of a commodity cycle.
 Since there is often a time lag between capital expenditure and benefits accruing therefrom, the ROCE ratios will be low during the period of heavy capex.
-Acuité considers the trend of ROCE across a cycle to understand the overall efficiency of the unitrather than that for a specific period.
+Acuité considers the trend of ROCE across a cycle to understand the overall efficiency of the unit rather than that for a specific period.